African oystercatcher

 The African oystercatcher or African black oystercatcher (Haematopus moquini) is a large charismatic wader resident to the mainland coasts and offshore islands of southern Africa.
 This oystercatcher has a population of over 6,000 adults, which breed between November and April.
 The scientific name moquini commemorates the French naturalist Alfred Moquin-Tandon who discovered and named this species before Bonaparte.

 Description

 The African oystercatcher is a large, noisy wader, with completely black plumage, red legs and a strong broad red bill.
 The sexes are similar in appearance, however, females are larger and have a slightly longer beak than males.
-Juveniles have soft grey plumage and do not express the characteristic red legs and beak until after they fledged.
+Juveniles have soft grey plumage and do not express the characteristic red legs and beak until after they fledge.
 The call is a distinctive loud piping, very similar to Eurasian oystercatchers.
 As the Eurasian oystercatcher is a migratory species they only occur as a vagrant in southern Africa, and its black-and-white plumage makes confusion impossible.